ministryofjustice/laa-submit-crime-forms/gems/laa_multi_step_forms/docs/TimePeriodAndFormBuilderUpgrade.md

 This is used to convert values that are passed into the corresponding `ActionModel` object.

-It is expecting either an Integer or a Hash with the appriate keys and converts that into either a `IntegerTimePeriod` object if it's valid or forward the object (hHsh) if it's invalid.
+It is expecting either an Integer or a Hash with the appropriate keys and converts that into either a `IntegerTimePeriod` object if it's valid or forward the object (Hash) if it's invalid.

 3. TimePeriodValidator

-Used to validate the output of the type, meaning it can accept eitehr a `IntegerTimePeriod` or hash with appropriate keys.
+Used to validate the output of the type, meaning it can accept either a `IntegerTimePeriod` or hash with appropriate keys.
 This allows better error messaging when the hash is invalid.

-The validator is capable for additing multiple errors to the object, by default the GovUK error output only displays the first error, as such the ordering of errors being added is important.
+The validator is capable for adding multiple errors to the object, by default the GovUK error output only displays the first error - meaning the flow of error correcting is resolving one error at a time - as such the ordering of errors being added is important.

 4. The form build class GOVUKDesignSystemFormBuilder::Elements::Period